cloudposse/atmos/website/docs/introduction.md

 ## We Need Guardrails

 Configuration "at scale" requires policies and validation.
-Making mistakes is only to be human.
-We need to clarify what's expected and "shift left" so that errors are raised early.
+To err is human.
+No one reads all the docs.
+We must clarify expectations using "policies as code" and "shift left" to raise errors early.

 Atmos supports OPA to lay down the law and enforce it.